Officials find debris from F-35 fighter jet that crashed in South Carolina after pilot ejected

 The announcement gave no details on the two previous incidents.
 But in August, three U.S. Marines were killed in the crash of a V-22B Osprey tiltrotor aircraft during a training exercise in Australia, and a Marine Corps pilot was killed when his combat jet crashed near a San Diego base during a training flight.

 Cpl.
-Christian Cortez, a Marine with the 2nd Marine Aircraft Wing, said the search for the fighter jet in South Carolina was ongoing Monday.
-Exactly what happened was under investigation, he said.
+Christian Cortez, a Marine with the 2nd Marine Aircraft Wing, said the details of what prompted the pilot to eject from the aircraft Sunday were under investigation.

 A South Carolina Law Enforcement Division helicopter joined the search after some bad weather cleared in the area, Stanton said.
 Military officials appealed in online posts Sunday for any help from the public in locating the aircraft.